quz105/MVP-audio-AE-detector/Scripts/k-fold_validation/README.md

    ```
    kfold_binary_classifiers.py <result directory> K

-   Note: the validation result will be placed inside the directory, <result directory>/"k-fold_experiment_result".
+   Note: the validation result will be placed in <result directory>/"k-fold_experiment_result".
    Check "summary" in "k-fold_experiment_result" for a brief report.
    ```
 4. Structure of Transcription directory that is used in k-fold validation.